-Other plants that are good companions to bean plants in the garden include:
+Other plants that are good companions to pole beans and bush beans include:

-Plants to Avoid Planting With Beans
+What to Avoid Planting Around Beans